-- Where a family member, or other person, is engaged to provide attendant care services the claims manager should encourage them to seek the appropriate training and qualifications for the purpose of employment by an ACIA-accredited provider.
+- Where a family member, or other person, is engaged to provide attendant care services the claims manager should encourage them to seek the appropriate training and qualifications for the purpose of employment by an ACIA-certified provider.

-- Where attendant care services are currently being provided a family member, or other person who is not ACIA accredited, the claims manager may consider assessing whether those services continue to be reasonably required.
+- Where attendant care services are currently being provided a family member, or other person who is not ACIA certified, the claims manager may consider assessing whether those services continue to be reasonably required.

 Payment of attendant care services